Multi-objective Low-altitude IRS-assisted ISAC Optimization via Generative AI-enhanced Deep Reinforcement Learning: Conclusion

 In this paper, we have investigated a low-altitude IRS-assisted ISAC system, where a BS simultaneously provides communication and sensing services to multiple users and a target.
-Moreover, we have formulated a CSEMOP to maximize the communication rate, sensing rate while minimizing the UAV propulsion energy consumption by jointly optimizing BS beamforming matrix, IRS phase shifts, the flight velocity and angle of the UAV.
-Moreover, we have proposed the GDMDDPG algorithm, which improves the decision quality and learning efficiency by integrating the diffusion model, the noise perturbation mechanism, and the RPER sampling mechanism.
-Simulation results have confirmed that the proposed GDMDDPG algorithm effectively accomplishes simultaneous optimization of communication, sensing, and energy efficiency performance, outperforming other comparison methods.
+Moreover, we have formulated an optimization problem to maximize the communication rate and beampattern gain, while minimizing the UAV propulsion energy consumption by jointly optimizing the BS beamforming matrix, IRS phase shifts, UAV flight velocity, and UAV flight angle.
+Moreover, we have proposed the GDMDDPG algorithm, which improves the decision quality and learning efficiency by integrating the diffusion model, noise perturbation mechanism, and RPER sampling mechanism.
+Simulation results confirm that the proposed GDMDDPG algorithm can effectively achieve the simultaneous optimization of communication, sensing, and energy efficiency, thereby outperforming the other benchmark methods.
 In addition, GDMDDPG exhibits significant advantages in terms of robustness.

-\begin{IEEEbiography}[{ }]{Wenwen Xie} received the B.S. degree in Computer Science and Technology from Hefei University of Technology, Hefei, China, in 2022.
-She is currently working toward the MS degree in Computer Science and Technology at Jilin University, Changchun, China.
-Her research interests include UAV communications, IRS beamforming and deep reinforcement learning.